DRG Recovers Data from all Hard Drive Manufactures.

 • Fire/Flood Damage

 We understand the importance and critical nature of these types of system failures.
-With the best turnaround times in the industry, Data Recovery Group trained technicians can recover lost data from malfunctioning RAID/Servers and in most cases can have you back in business within 24-48 hours.
+With the best turnaround times in the industry, Data Recovery Groups trained technicians can recover lost data from malfunctioning RAID/Servers and in most cases can have you back in business within 24-48 hours.

 Data security and confidentiality is our top priority!!